spencer-shadley/completed-class/02-Lesson-Plans/Full-Time/05-Week/02-Day/02-Day-LessonPlan.md

 * Open [35-Stu-Joke-Saver/Solved/Bonus/index.js](../../../../01-Class-Content/09-NodeJS/01-Activities/35-Stu-Joke-Saver/Solved/Bonus/index.js) in your IDE and explain the following:

   * The functionally of these examples is the same, but there's a key difference in the way the code is written.
-Promises, similar to jQuery methods, are chainable
+Promises, similar to jQuery methods, are chainable.

   ```js
   axios